New data protection law in Oregon

 1. wide area of application

-Unlike many other state privacy laws, the OCPA does not automatically exclude organizations that are already subject to federal privacy laws.
-There are only exemptions for certain data that is already governed by laws such as the Health Insurance Portability and Accountability Act (HIPAA) and the Gramm-Leach-Bliley Act (GLBA).
-In addition, non-profit organizations are not considered exempt under the OCPA, except in the case of organizations that "detect and prevent insurance-related fraud" or are classified as "financial institutions" under state law.
+Unlike many other state privacy laws, the OCPA does not automatically exclude companies that are already subject to federal privacy laws.
+Data protection are subject to.
+There are only exceptions for certain data that are already covered by laws such as the Health Insurance Portability and Accountability Act (HIPAA) and the Gramm-Leach-Bliley Act (GLBA).
+In addition, non-profit organizations are not considered exempt under the OCPA, except in the case of organizations that "detect and prevent fraud in connection with insurance" or are classified as "financial institutions" under state law.

-The OCPA refers to "personal information" and also establishes a category of "sensitive information" that is afforded special protection.
-However, the definition of "personal information" in the OCPA is unique in that it explicitly includes "derived information", i.e. inferences about a customer, as well as information associated with a "device" that can reasonably be attributed to one or more individuals in a "household".
+The OCPA refers to "personal data" and also establishes a category of "sensitive data" that enjoys special protection.
+However, the definition of "personal information" in the OCPA is unique in that it explicitly includes "derived information", i.e. inferences about a customer, as well as data associated with a "device" that can reasonably be attributed to one or more individuals in a "household".
 Unlike similar laws, there is no specific definition and exceptions for pseudonymized data in the OCPA.

 The definition of "sensitive information" in Oregon law is also broader than in other states and includes "race", "gender identity as transgender or non-binary" and "victim status of a crime", among others.
 In addition, the OCPA defines the term "biometric data" broadly and includes information that uniquely identifies an individual.
 However, there is an exception for "facial mapping or facial geometry", provided that these technologies are not used to uniquely identify an individual.